Wilmington massacre: Massacre and coup d'état

-Alfred Waddell and the Committee of Twenty Five purportedly did not receive a response from the Wilmington Committee of Colored Citizens (CCC) by 7:30 a.m. on November 10, though it is unclear when Waddell checked his mailbox.
-As a result, about 45 minutes later, Waddell gathered about 500 white businessmen and veterans at Wilmington's armory.
-After heavily arming themselves with rifles and a Gatling gun, Waddell then led the group to the two-story publishing office of The Daily Record, the city's black-owned newspaper.
+The morning of November 10, Alfred Waddell and the Committee of Twenty Five claimed they had not received a response from the Wilmington Committee of Colored Citizens (CCC) (it is unclear when Waddell checked his mailbox).
+As a result, around 8:15, Waddell gathered about 500 white businessmen and veterans at Wilmington's armory.
+After arming themselves with rifles and a Gatling gun, Waddell led the group to the two-story publishing office of The Daily Record.
 They broke into editor Alexander Manly's building, vandalized the premises, doused the wood floors with kerosene, set the building on fire, and gutted the remains.
-At the same time, black newspapers all over the state were also being destroyed.
+At the same time, others destroyed other black-owned newspapers all over the state.
 In addition, blacks, along with white Republicans, were denied entrance to city centers throughout the state.

 Following the fire, the mob of white vigilantes swelled to about 2,000 men.
 A rumor circulated that some black people had fired on a small group of white men a mile away from the printing office.
 White men then went into black Wilmington neighborhoods, destroying black businesses and property and assaulting black inhabitants with a mentality of killing "every damn nigger in sight".

-As Waddell led a group to disband and drive out the elected government of the city, the white mob rioted.
-Armed with shotguns, the mob attacked black people throughout Wilmington, but primarily in Brooklyn, the majority-black neighborhood.
+As Waddell led a group to disband and drive out the elected government of the city, a white mob, armed with shotguns, attacked black people throughout Wilmington, but primarily in Brooklyn, the majority-black neighborhood.

-The small patrols were spread out over the city and continued until nightfall.
-Walker Taylor was authorized by Governor Russell to command the Wilmington Light Infantry troops, just returned from the Spanish–American War, and the federal Naval Reserves, taking them into Brooklyn to quell the "riot".
-They intimidated both black and white crowds with rapid-fire weapons, shooting and killing several black men.
+Patrols of armed vigilantes spread out over the city, and shooting continued until nightfall.
+Governor Russell authorized Walker Taylor to lead Wilmington Light Infantry troops, just returned from the Spanish–American War, and units of the federal Naval Reserves into Brooklyn to quell the "riot".
+They intimidated both black and whites with rapid-fire weapons, shooting and killing several black men.

 Hundreds of black people fled the town to take shelter in nearby swamps.